Is Your Freezer Not Freezing?

 Once you have located the condenser coils use a refrigerator coil brush to gently brush away any dirt or debris that has built up on the coils.

-After all of the dust and debris has been brushed off of the coils, use a vacuum to clean up the area.
+After all of the dust and debris has been brushed off of the coils, use a vacuum or broom to clean up the area.
 Removing the dust and debris is important in order to not have it build back up on the coils.

 Return the unit to its location and plug it back in.
 If dust buildup was the issue the freezer should begin to operate as normal.